 Our hair starts becoming dull, lifeless, and prone to breakage, which some of us notice in the form of hair loss.
 It is not due to the direct effect of minerals on hair; rather, the salts present in hard water interfere with the cleansing properties of shampoos and leave behind a scum on the hair strands.
 This impedes the ability of shampoos to remove unwanted dirt and excess oils from the hair strands and leaves an impression of virtual thinning of hairs!

-Adverse Effects Of Hard Water On Hair Is A Popular Myth!
+Hair Loss Due To Hard Water Is A Myth!

 The increased rate of urbanisation has depleted the availability of soft water resources across all major cities in India.
 Also, water pollution is a growing problem.
 However, dermatologists maintain that hair loss, breakage, split ends, or dry, frizzy and lifeless hair, are concerns caused by other factors linked to our health, nutritional status and genetics.
 If you feel your hair is receding at an accelerated rate, or you believe your hair loss is due to hard water, you must share your doubts with a dermatologist.
 The facts may surprise you!